-Extension, bending, and compression caused by ground deformation can break lifelines.
-Failure of any component along the lifeline can result in failure to deliver service over a large region.
-Once broken, transmission of the commodity through the lifeline ceases, which can have catastrophic repercussions down the line: loss of power to critical facilities such as hospitals, impaired disposal of sewage, contamination of water supplies, disruption of all forms of transportation, release of flammable fuels, and so on.
-Therefore, the overall impact of lifeline failures, including secondary failure of systems that depend on lifelines, can be much greater than the impact of individual building failures.
+Pipelines and other buried infrastructure are notably susceptible to extension, bending, and compression caused by ground deformation.
+Failure of any component along the pipeline can result in failure to deliver service over a large region.
+Once broken, transmission of the commodity through the pipeline ceases, which can have catastrophic repercussions down the line: loss of power to critical facilities such as hospitals, impaired disposal of sewage, contamination of water supplies, disruption of all forms of transportation, release of flammable fuels, and so on.
+Therefore, the overall impact of pipeline failures, including secondary failure of systems that depend on pipelines, can be much greater than the impact of individual building failures.

 Losses as a result of geologic hazards can result in economic damages sustained to buildings and property.
 These losses can also result in indirect losses, such as lowered property values in hazard exposure areas, the extended closing of businesses that are damaged, and as a result lost wages and revenue if workers are not able to go to work.
-Also, tourism can be interrupted.
+Tourism can also be interrupted.